dkarv/jdcallgraph/README.md

 #### Output format `writeTo` ([Enum])
 Specify one or multiple output formats.
 Multiple formats are separated by comma: `DOT,TRACE`.
 Valid options:
-- DOT: Write the graph to a .dot file.
-You can transform it to a png using `dot -Tpng file.dot -o file.png`
-- MATRIX: Output the coverage matrix to a file called `matrix.csv`.
-The file will contain one row per entry method and one column per covered method.
-For each entry-method-pair it either outputs 1, when it was covered, or 0 otherwise.
 - TRACE: Write a file called `trace.csv`.
 It contains one row per entry method and a list of methods that come after behind (Typically a list of methods covered per test).
 - COVERAGE: Write a `coverage.csv` file.
 The opposite of TRACE.
 For each method it lists the tests this method was covered in.
-- DATA: Also compute data dependency graphs.
-This will output them as .dot graph.

-#### Backend `javassist` (boolean)
-Decide which backend to use for the instrumentation.
-Since v0.2 ByteBuddy is the default (`javassist: false`).
-You can change this by setting this option to true.
-Note that Javassist is not compatible with Java 9, also the ByteBuddy backend is more tested.